 The Whiskey Charmers is a Detroit-based band led by Carrie Shepard and Lawrence Daversa.
 Fans have often compared their sound to riding through the desert with the top down, or the feeling of being in some lonesome smoky bar off the side of an abandoned highway, or music from a Spaghetti Western.
 William P Davis (Former Deputy Director of the Country Music Hall of Fame and Museum in Nashville) says of the band, “I’ve heard a lot of good musicians.
 The Whiskey Charmers remind me of no one – and, to me, that is one of the best compliments an act can receive.”

 The Whiskey Charmers two other albums include a self titled album (2015) and “The Valley” (2017) which received a Detroit Music Award for Best Country Recording.
-Three of their songs are in the video game Detroit: Become Human, developed by Quantic Dream and published by Sony Interactive Entertainment for the PlayStation 4 and is currently on the Epic Games Store for PC as well.
+Many fans have become familiar with The Whiskey Charmers music through the video game Detroit: Become Human, a cinematic neo-noir thriller game that has sold more then five million copies worldwide.

 Check out their new music video for “Fire and Flame” from their new album “Lost on the Range” available on CD, cassette and all digital outlets.